Liability Coverage and the Duty to Defend

 Declaratory Judgment or Reservation of Rights

 When you and your insurer disagree about some aspect of your insurance policy, you or your insurer may request a declaratory judgment.
 A declaratory judgment is a decision by a court regarding the matter of dispute.
-The court's decision is binding on both you and the insurer.
-You or your insurer may seek a declaratory judgment if say, you disagree whether the insurer has a duty to defend you.
+The court's decision is binding on you and the insurer.
+You or your insurer may seek a declaratory judgment if say, you disagree with the insurer's decision that it has no duty to defend you.

-For insurers, an alternative to a declaratory judgment is a reservation of rights letter.
-The letter is sent by the insurer to the policyholder.
-A reservation of rights typically states that the insurer will defend a claim but that it reserves its right to deny coverage for all or part of the claim in the future.
+An alternative to a declaratory judgment is a reservation of rights letter, which is sent by the insurer to the policyholder.
+A reservation of rights typically states that the insurer will defend a claim but that it reserves its right to deny coverage for all or part of the claim at a later date.
 If you receive a reservation of rights letter, a declination letter may soon follow.